gmgent/WP-to-jekyll/blog/_posts/2011-10-11-the-two-stages-of-creativity.md

 permalink: 2011/10/the-two-stages-of-creativity
 postday: 10/11 2011
 posttime: 16_59
-categories: [Brave New World, Random]
+categories: [brave new world, random]
 ---

 This is a reaction to a blog post by <a href="http://www.greggfraley.com/blog/?p=2204" target="_blank">Gregg Fraley</a>.